 While the accommodation sector is somewhat ready to be fully operational when the borders reopen and over half of the changes they have made will be retained, there is still a perception that opportunities will be lost across the country because of skills shortages.
+Recruiting back up to previous levels will take time.

-A sharp increase in demand will be challenging to service equitably whilst maintaining high service standards.
-Accommodation providers are currently addressing issues of recruitment and establishing candidate/talent pipelines.
-Survey respondents employing less than 20 employees indicate greater readiness than larger businesses, many who are operating with greatly reduced staff numbers currently and may take longer to scale back up.Businesses are intending to retain multiskilled roles in case of future lockdowns or other business restrictions.
+Businesses are intending to retain multiskilled roles in case of future lockdowns or other business restrictions.
 Accommodation providers intend to keep the hands-on approach as it gives everyone an insight into various roles and better appreciation for other team members.
 Others are hoping that employees can return to their full salary/wages and previous occupations where possible.
 They would also like to invest in formal training and recognition which is currently on hold.
 As the sector is suffering financially it is difficult to invest now in anticipation for this.